Washi1337/AsmResolver/docs/dotnet/cloning.rst

     var cloner = new MemberCloner(destinationModule, context => new MyImporter(context));

-All references to methods defined in the ``NSystem.Runtime.CompilerServices`` namespace will then be mapped to the appropriate method definitions if they exist in the target module.
+All references to methods defined in the ``System.Runtime.CompilerServices`` namespace will then be mapped to the appropriate method definitions if they exist in the target module.

 See :ref:`dotnet-importer-common-caveats` for more information on reference importing and its caveats.